 The Department of Biochemistry (https://biochem.wisc.edu/) at the University of Wisconsin-Madison invites applications for a new faculty position to build on its strength in biochemical research.
 This position is central to our multi-year hiring plan in the broad topic areas of in vivo biochemistry, imaging, and complex biosystems.
 The successful applicant will be expected to create an ambitious, internationally recognized, well-funded research programs while furthering diversity, equity, and inclusion in the sciences.

 The Department provides outstanding support and a stimulating research environment within the highly collaborative research community at UW-Madison.
-The successful applicant will join a dynamic faculty with broad interests in the biochemical sciences, including structural biology, metabolism, imaging, cell and molecular biology, nucleic acids, synthetic and systems biology, chemical biology, and computational modeling.
+The successful applicant will join a dynamic faculty with broad interests in the biochemical sciences, including but not limited to nucleic acids, systems and synthetic biology, and chemical biology.
 The scientific environment at UW-Madison is enhanced by state-of-the-art facilities for high-throughput sequencing, computation, microscopy, cryo-EM, NMR, mass spectrometry, crystallography, animal care, and small-molecule screening.

 Principle duties to include: